montagejs/collections/README.md

 implementation, which may or may not be appropriate depending on the collection.

-(Array+, List, Set, Map, MultiMap, SortedSet, SortedMap, LruSet, LruMap, SortedArray, SortedArraySet, SortedArrayMap, FastSet, FastMap, Dict, Heap)
+(Array+, List, Deque, Set, Map, MultiMap, SortedSet, SortedMap, LruSet, LruMap, SortedArray, SortedArraySet, SortedArrayMap, FastSet, FastMap, Dict, Heap)

 ### indexOf(value)